CedModV2/CedMod/README.md

 Get the latest dev build here: https://github.com/CedModV2/CedMod/actions?query=branch%3Adev (click on the most top one that has a checkmark and download the artifact named CedMod Build Results)

+(we also have modified versions of some of jokers gamemodes :))

 As part of the plugin was made when smod was a thing and part also used to be in the assembly when there were no plugin frameworks
 I reccomend putting the values in both config gameplay and the config exiled uses for plugins
 | config                              | type      | default  | description                                                |